-Bedford is a somewhat small city located in the state of Virginia.
-With a population of 6,585 people and five constituent neighborhoods, Bedford is the 105th largest community in Virginia.
+Bedford is a somewhat small town located in the state of Virginia.
+With a population of 6,735 people and six constituent neighborhoods, Bedford is the 101st largest community in Virginia.

 Also of interest is that Bedford has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Bedford does not have a public transit system used by locals to get to and from work.
+Being a small town, Bedford does not have a public transit system used by locals to get to and from work.

-Bedford is a very ethnically-diverse city.
+Bedford is a very ethnically-diverse town.
 The people who call Bedford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bedford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bedford include English, Irish, German, Haitian, and Welsh.
+Important ancestries of people in Bedford include English, Irish, German, African, and Scots-Irish.

 The most common language spoken in Bedford is English.
-Other important languages spoken here include Italian and Arabic.
+Other important languages spoken here include Spanish and Japanese.